University Administrative Policies

 Investigative reports are completed and distributed to the appropriate administrator who will effectuate remedies.
 Reporters and the appropriate Compliance Office will be notified when the investigation is completed, when applicable, and in some cases will receive a copy of the report.
 Some investigation processes are legally mandated or otherwise prescribed and may not comply with such notification procedures.

 If, after investigation, it is determined that illegal activity appears to have occurred, the findings will be reported to the applicable audit and law enforcement agencies, and, as appropriate, to regulatory agencies, in coordination with the University Counsel and, when needed, other University administrators.
 Certain departments that conduct investigations are required to report directly to outside agencies.
-Other departments are not required to do so (such as the Office of Equal Opportunity) and their investigation results will be deemed in compliance with this provision upon completion of the investigation.
+Other departments are not required to do so (such as the Office of Compliance, Ethics & Equal Opportunity) and their investigation results will be deemed in compliance with this provision upon completion of the investigation.

 9. Cooperation with Investigations